Alert: We Have Over 25+ Buyers Looking For Homes In Lane & Douglas County Right Now! CALL US!

 Are you looking for probate experts to help you with the probate to sell a house procedure in the Eugene area?
 Trust our team to handle the sale of your loved one's property with the utmost care and professionalism.
 The Operative Group has dedicated experts committed to assisting clients with the probate to sell a house process.

-The Operative Group can help you with your probate needs!
+Contact us today to learn more about how The Operative Group can help you with your probate needs!